 A light brown insulator indicates that a plug is correct.
-A white or dark insulator indicates that the engine may need to be serviced or the carburetor may need to be adjusted (350).
+A white or dark insulator indicates that the engine may need to be serviced.
 To maintain a hot, strong spark, keep the plug free of carbon.

 Before removing a spark plug, be sure to clean the area around the spark plug.
 Dirt could enter engine when removing or installing the spark plug.